codingexcuse/WEB_SCRAPPING/README.md

 # WEB_SCRAPPING
-This is small project on web_scrapping which u can find jobs using a company website.
+This is small project on web_scrapping u can extract data from any website...